-The Building Officials and Inspectors Act was repealed and the rules will be rescinded and recodified in the Skilled Trades Regulation rules.
+The Electrical Administration Act was repealed, which means the Electrical Administrative Board General rules will be rescinded and recodified in the Skilled Trades Regulation rules.
 The new rules will have no disproportionate impact on small businesses because of their size or geographic location.